 US tech giants, the government and your data

 This certainly adds new fuel to the debate around data sovereignty.
 Privacy concerns over data held in the cloud have long been cited as a barrier preventing businesses from taking advantage of cloud services.
 If the US government wins it sets a precedent and means data held in any country could be requested under warrant from any US company.

 For UK companies using US-headquartered global tech giants for cloud services, this case means there is a real possibility the US government may soon have access on demand to their data if a good enough reason can be found.
 Compliance and regulation and the actions of the US government and the SEC in investigating matters of interest are probably best described as robust.
 Even when there is no wrong-doing it is possible data could be subjected to scrutiny by US authorities.

 UK data sovereignty assured with HTL Support

 HTL Support is a UK company and all data associated with our cloud computing solutions is held in UK ISO270001 accredited data centres.
 This offers UK-based finance firms the assurance that their data is subject to UK and EU laws.

 Whatever the legal position over the US government’s ability to access data stored abroad by US companies, UK finance companies can rest assured.
-Selecting Serviced Cloud as your cloud technology partner means UK sovereignty of your data where the laws of the UK and EU apply.
+Selecting HTL Support as your cloud technology partner means UK sovereignty of your data where the laws of the UK and EU apply.